Lévy Madinda: Celta

 Born in Libreville, Madinda started playing football for Stade Mandji.
 In October 2010, after having been spotted by the club during a youth tournament in Burkina Faso, the 18-year-old moved to Spain and signed a five-year contract with Celta de Vigo, going on to remain several seasons registered for the reserves.

 Madinda made his official debut with the Galicians' first team on 31 October 2012, playing the full 90 minutes in a 0–2 away loss against Almería for the season's Copa del Rey.
 He first appeared in La Liga on 30 March of the following year, coming on as a late substitute in a 2–2 home draw to Barcelona.

 On 19 January 2016, Madinda renewed his contract until 2018, being immediately loaned to Gimnàstic de Tarragona until June.
 On 12 July, his loan was extended for a further season, now with a buyout clause.

 Asteras Tripoli

-In June 2017, Madinda left Balaídos to join Greek side Asteras Tripoli.
+In June 2017, Madinda left Balaídos to join Greek side Asteras Tripolis.